robvanbakel/spark/README.md

 # Spark

-Spark aims to make it easy for employers to create and share work schedules with their employees.
-Employees will be notified when their schedule changes and will be prompted to approve the updates before they are automatically added to their phone's calendar.
+Spark aims to make it easy for employers to manage their staff, as well as create and share work schedules with their employees.
+Weekly schedules can be made in the app, which are then being pushed to a calendar feed that employees can subscribe to.

 Read the [Demo section](#demo) to learn how to access the demo environment.